Excel remains a common tool for close and financial consolidation. If you’re using it today, you’re not alone.

 Here are five reasons teams like yours are making the move.

-With Planful, you centralize your data and automate consolidation workflows.
 Intercompany eliminations, currency translation, and reporting logic run inside a controlled system.
-You reduce manual handoffs and shorten review cycles because everyone works from the same source of truth.
+You reduce manual dependencies and shorten review cycles because your team works from a structured environment.

 Planful’s 2025 Global Finance Survey found that 68% of finance teams still rely on manual processes during close.
 If that sounds familiar, you already know how much time you could reclaim.